 7.5.3 Design of Cycle Facilities

-The design of cycle facilities in Ireland is guided by the National Cycle Manual, NTA (2011) and any on-going revisions to this document.
-The cycle manual seeks to encourage cycling by promoting a safe environment for all road users with a specific focus on cyclists.
+(2011) and any on-going revisions to this document.
+The cycle manual seeks to focus on cyclists.
 It offers guidance on integrating the bike in the design of urban areas through five basic principles: